 Perinatal Loss Training

-Birth workers will be provided a comprehensive understanding of perinatal loss, the emotional impact on families, and the skills required to offer sensitive and effective support during this challenging time.
+Professionals will be provided a comprehensive understanding of perinatal loss, the emotional impact on families, and the skills required to offer sensitive and effective support during this challenging time.
 This in-person workshop is designed for Doulas, midwives, nurses, doctors, funeral directors, clinical counselors, therapists and anyone who wants to know more about how to support families in this one of a kind, intimate workshop.

 - Defining Perinatal Loss